How to easily run useful software that you added

 The first match wins — the first such program found is run, regardless of whether there happened to be any other executable programs by that name in later PATH directories.

-Windows does not come with useful secure networking utilities like SSH.
-So, you will need to add PuTTY or a commercial alternative.
+Until the arrival of Windows 10, the Windows operating systems did not come with SSH and other useful secure networking utilities.
+So, you would need to add PuTTY or a commercial alternative.

 The problem is that you would have to either install the